 So the high court had to give a one-time exemption to all the candidates either appearing or not appearing for NEET to acquire their eligibility certificates to study abroad for this year.
 The petitioners were of the opinion that foreign universities and medical colleges do not come under the supervision of prof MCI and thus there is no need to clear NEET to ensure quality medical education.

 It was submitted that these foreign medical universities have their own entrance exams and set of patterns and thus NEET should not be taken into consideration to apply to medical universities abroad.

 The second challenge of petitioners was that the candidates had to scramble to fill up forms for NEET on such short notice.
 The applicants also had very little time to prepare for the exam.
-In such scenario, the candidates were divided into two categories, one who did not fill the NEET form and others who failed in the NEET exam.
-The court decided that it would be unfair to give a one time exemption to only those candidates who could not fill up the form because of such short notice.
-So the bench of justice in Delhi high court directed MCI to grant eligibility certificates to all the candidates who want to study abroad as a one time measure.
+In such a scenario, the candidates were divided into two categories, one who did not fill the NEET form and others who failed in the NEET exam.
+The court decided that it would be unfair to give a one-time exemption to only those candidates who could not fill-up the form because of such short notice.
+So the bench of justice in Delhi high court directed MCI to grant eligibility certificates to all the candidates who want to study abroad as a one-time measure.

-An alteration was made in Foreign Medical Institution Regulations, 2002 and Screening Test Regulations, 2002 this year in February which compulsates the students to qualify for NEET who wish to study medicine abroad from 2018, onset.
+An alteration was made in Foreign Medical Institution Regulations, 2002 and Screening Test Regulations, 2023 this year in February which composites the students to qualify for NEET who wish to study medicine abroad from 2023, onset.
 Delhi high court has clearly dismissed the petition of those candidates who wanted to reverse the amendments in n Foreign Medical Institution Regulations, 2002 and Screening Test Regulations, 2002.
-The appellants who took the matter to court and those who did not appear for NEET this year are thus given a one time exemption and can collect their eligibility certificates to study abroad from MCI.
-The NEET will however remain mandatory from next year for students to study in foreign lands.
+The appellants who took the matter to court and those who did not appear for NEET this year are thus given a one-time exemption and can collect their eligibility certificates to study abroad from MCI.
+The NEET will, however, remain mandatory from next year for students to study in foreign lands.